Food in Egypt: A detailed look into modern and ancient Egyptian food + the best dishes to try

 Meat is still widely available, with the most popular type being pigeon, chicken, and rabbit.
 Lamb and beef are usually used for grilling while seafood is popular on the coast.

-Where to find the best traditional food in Egypt
+Where to find the best traditional Egyptian Food

-The best food of Egypt is invariably in private homes.
+The best Egypt food is invariably in private homes.